LexLadiesCode/SublimeTextGistPlugin/README.md

         mklink "%APPDATA%\Sublime Text 2\Packages\User\Context.sublime-menu" "D:\Users\jbonewit\Documents\GitHub\SublimeTextGistPlugin\Context.sublime-menu"

 1. Right-click in Sublime Text to open a menu and click the 'Create a Github Gist' command.

+## How to Develop

+While developing the plugin, after you save the file, you will have to either 1) exit and reopen Sublime Text or 2) delete and recreate the symlinks.
+This will cause Sublime Text to reload your plugin and make your changes available.